 With recent advances in manufacturing, container material options are more diverse than ever.
 The classic look and aesthetic appeal of terra-cotta, for instance, is often duplicated in fiberglass or plastic.
 Deciding which one of the three options is the real thing isn’t as easy as you might think.

-Wondering which pot is which in the above photo?
+Wondering which pot in the photo above is terra-cotta, which is fiberglass, and which is plastic?
 Scroll to the bottom of this page to find out.

 Terra-cotta is a classic but can be fragile